Associate Professor Courtney Ryder

 College of Medicine and Public Health

 Ryder returned to Flinders in 2020 as a Senior Lecturer in Public Health, where she made a substantial contribution to scholarship as the inaugural Public Health Teaching Program Director.
-With over a decade’s experience in higher education, Ryder is viewed as a leader transforming student learning in Cultural Safety and Aboriginal health.
-Work which has been recognised nationally and internationally, through keynote addresses, congress papers, case studies, teaching innovation and scholarship awards and a Churchill Fellowship.
+With over a decade’s experience in higher education, Ryder is viewed as a leader in transforming student learning, her work has been recognised nationally and internationally, through keynote addresses, congress papers, case studies, teaching innovation and scholarship awards and a Churchill Fellowship.

 Ryder’s high standing in the academic community is evident through being a: